 Margaritaville (9 a.m.–4 a.m. on club nights Mon., Wed., and Sat. and 9 a.m.–10 p.m. on Sun., Tues., Thurs., and Fri.) is Ochi's most popular club with the tourist crowd.
 This is one of Jimmy Buffet's chains, and it sees a lot of debauchery--the pool party on Wednesdays attracts a large crowd.
 It's also a venu for Fame FM's annual road party, which takes radio disc jocks to various venues around the island over the course of several weeks.

 The Runaways Sports Bar & Grill (7am-3am daily, US$9-36) is a cool local joint on top of a four-story no-frills hotel in the easternmost of Runaway Bay's little shopping plazas in Salem district .
-The roof has a small swimming pool, two billiards tables, and flat-screen TVs linked with satellite feed for major sports broadcasts.
-The bar serves domestic beers and mixed drinks, with the kitchen serving breakfast items like ackee and saltfish and fried chicken, steam fish.
+The roof has a small swimming pool, two billiards tables, and flat-screen TVs airing major sports broadcasts.
+The bar serves domestic beers and mixed drinks, with the kitchen serving breakfast items like ackee and saltfish and Jamaican dishes like fried chicken and steam fish.
+A budget hotel downstairs has no-frills accommodations with kitchenettes.